DevMountain/Timeline/README.md

 Implement Subscriptions and push notifications to create a simple automatic sync engine.
 Add support for subscribing to new `Post` records and for subscribing to new `Comment` records on followed `Posts`s.
 Request permission for remote notifications.
 Respond to remote notifications by initializing the new `Post` or `Comment` with the new data.

 When you finish this part, the app will support syncing photos, posts, and comments from remote notifications generated when new records are created in CloudKit.
 This will allow all devices that have given permission for remote notifications the ability to sync new posts and comments automatically.
-When new posts or comments are created in CloudKit, they will be serialized into Core Data objects, and the Fetched Results Controllers will automatically updat ethe user interface with the new data.
+When new posts or comments are created in CloudKit, they will be serialized into model objects, and the UI will update with the new data.

 ### Add Subscription Support to the CloudKitManager